 Videos

 Video is my first love of content creation.
 I started creating videos during my student teaching in college, took that skill to my football and track coaching positions, and eventually teaching.
-I even grew the skill into a boutique video protraction business, making wedding highlight and corporate videos.
-Today, I use this distilled experience to create YouTube videos on my personal channel, and in various professional training positions.
+I even grew the skill into a boutique video production business, making wedding highlights and corporate videos.
+Today, I use this distilled experience to create YouTube videos on my personal channel and in various professional training positions.

 Final Cut Pro